leeboleen/Lottery-Application/README.md

 # Lottery-Application
-A simple lottery application made in Java using EclipseIDE.
+A simple lottery application made in Java using EclipseIDE -- Java Swing GUI window/application builder components and AWT.